VersuchDrei/OStimNG/data/SKSE/Plugins/OStim/scenes README.txt

 	possible values range from -100 to 100, with negative ones causing a look right "lookRight" (int): alternative to lookLeft with inverted values if lookLeft is defined this field is ignored
-"tags" (list<string>): a list of tags for this actor (see list of commonly used actor tags) "feetOnGround" (bool): if true heel scaling is in effect, if false the heel offset will be removed
+"offset" (3d offset): an offset for the actor (see 3d offset fields)
-	this value defaults to true if the actor has the "standing" or "squatting" tag and false otherwise
+	use with caution, unlike animations this does not have a smooth transition this means a change in offset will cause the actor to teleport away and then quickly slide pack into position therefore a heavy use of offsets is not recommended "tags" (list<string>): a list of tags for this actor (see list of commonly used actor tags) "feetOnGround" (bool): if true heel scaling is in effect, if false the heel offset will be removed this value defaults to true if the actor has the "standing" or "squatting" tag and false otherwise